Nithin1503/M2_EmbeddedSystem/Project/1_Requirements/README.md

 ## 5W'S 1H

 ### WHAT
-   This a controller that helps to control the motor  by using relay.
+   This a controller that helps to control the relay by using ardunio to drive the high load.
 ### WHEN
    It is used when we need to automate the things.
 ### WHERE